 On December 1, 2012, the Group acquired the business known as Embedded Security Solutions ("ESS").

-There is a risk of impairment of identified assets acquired in the context of the acquisition of the ESS business, which were accounted for at their fair value in the consolidated financial statements (particularly the patented technologies stated therein for a total net amount of \$11.9 million as of December 31, 2014 - please also refer to Note 5 of the Notes to the Consolidated Financial Statements established as of December 31, 2014).
+There is a risk of impairment of identified assets acquired in the context of the acquisition of the ESS business, which were accounted for at their fair value in the consolidated financial statements (particularly the patented technologies stated therein for a total net amount of \$7.3 million as of December 31, 2015 - please also refer to Note 5 of the Notes to the Consolidated Financial Statements established as of December 31, 2015).

-• Metaforic
+Metaforic

 On April 5, 2014, the Group acquired all of Metaforic Ltd's shares.
 The latter company is a leader in the development of software obfuscation technologies and encryption-related security software for a variety of industries, yet mainly intended for the mobile payment and mobile banking markets.

-The acquisition price amounts to \$13.2 million after taking into account price adjustments based on actual working capital requirements as of the transaction date and the various business objectives set for 2014.
-This acquisition price is final.
+The final acquisition price amounts to \$13.2 million after taking into account price adjustments based on actual working capital requirements as of the transaction date and the various business objectives set for 2014.

 In addition to the risks associated with Metaforic's integration, the identified assets acquired in the context of Metaforic's takeover, as well as its U.S. subsidiary, are also exposed to an impairment risk.
-They were recorded at fair value in the Consolidated Financial Statements (in particular, the patented technologies stated therein for a total net amount of \$5.65 million as of December 31, 2014

-- also refer to Note 5 of the Notes to the Consolidated Financial Statements established as of December 31, 2014).
+They were recorded at fair value in the Consolidated Financial Statements (in particular, the patented technologies stated therein for a total net amount of \$3.2 million as of December 31, 2015 - also refer to Note 5 of the Notes to the Consolidated Financial Statements established as of December 31, 2015).

 In addition, there is a risk of impairment the goodwill resulting from these three acquitions.
 These goodwill amounts are monitored based on their respective operating divisions, namely the "Mobile Security" and "Secure Transactions" divisions.
 They are subject to an annual impairment test conducted at the division level.
+As announced post-closing of the 2015 fiscal year, the Company's decision to sell certain semiconductor businesses, as a result of their long-term assets' recoverable value falling below their book value, led the Company to recording a goodwill impairment charge in the amount of \$2,993 thousand.
+Therefore, as of December 31, 2015, goodwill associated with the "Secure Transactions" division was fully impaired (please also refer to note 8 "Goodwill" of the Notes to the Consolidated Financial Statements for the fiscal year ended on December 31, 2015).